Transforming desert landscapes

 Biologists are ever looking for more ways to let nature do the work for us.
 Not only can it be cheaper and self-maintaining, but save us from years of permitting and maintenance hassles.
 An example that the DWR has been working with for increasing fishery habitat and diversity is with beaver restoration rather than simply completing heavy equipment modifications to a stream.

 In our Book Cliffs stream project, we took a very small stream (0.5 cubic feet of water per second, or CFS) and completed fish spawning habitat additions, reconnected lower and upper portions of the stream for increased fish passage and water availability, increased overhead stream cover, diversified the habitat complexity, decreased the number of erosive banks, incorporated natural streambank stabilization structures and planted and protected riparian vegetation for future shading and soil stability.

 Pictures are worth a thousand words when it comes to describing this work.
 These additions — coupled with the natural positive characteristics of this stream — have led to a very fun fishery.
-This stream now boasts >600 fish per mile and has several fish growing over the 18-inch mark.
-Due to the lack of fishing pressure, or what I call “education,” these fish will take about anything.
+This stream now boasts more than 600 fish per mile and has several fish growing over the 18-inch mark.
+Due to the lack of fishing pressure, or what I call "education," these fish will take about anything.

 One late-September 2017 day, I hooked up with more than 100 fish in three hours.
 On a floating mouse pattern.
 It was surreal.